atsheehan/curriculum/lessons/sql-joins/sql-joins.md

 (1 row)
 ```

 We can see that this row represents the Comedy genre but that it also has an identifier with a value of 3.
 This identifier can be used to uniquely target this row in the `genres` table and is referred to as a **primary key**.
 Whenever we need to reference a genre somewhere else in the database we can just use the `id` value rather than having to copy the string `'Comedy'` everywhere.
 Primary keys do not always need to be integers but they do need to be unique within a table.
-The convention for Rails applications is to assign an integer column named `id` to every table to act as the primary key.
+One possible convention used is to assign an integer column named `id` to every table to act as the primary key.

 Going back to the `movies` table, when we looked for the genre we came up with a `genre_id` set to the value of `3`.
 Then we we looked at the `genres` table we found that the Comedy genre had an `id = 3`.
 This is how we link a genre to a movie.
 The `genre_id` on `movies` is referred to as a **foreign key** to the `genres` table.
 If we were to compare the values from both tables side-by-side, it might look something like: